massoncheg/forgejo-docs/docs/contributor/testing.md

 ### In the Forgejo repository

-When a [pull request](https://codeberg.org/forgejo/forgejo/pulls) is opened, it will run workflows found in the [.forgejo/workflows](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/.forgejo/workflows) directory.
+When a [pull request](https://codeberg.org/forgejo/forgejo/pulls) (PR) is opened, it will run workflows found in the [.forgejo/workflows](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/.forgejo/workflows) directory.

+A number of checks carried out by these jobs need to pass before a PR can be merged.
+The main part of these checks can be run locally by calling `make pr-go`.
+It is strongly recommended to do so before opening a PR, and the PR template reminds about it.

 ### In the end-to-end repository